 Chamundi hills are located 13 km from Mysore and there lies a beautifully sculptured Chamundeshwari temple atop the hills.
 To reach the temple, the flight of 1000 steps needs to be taken.

 The architecture of the temple is unique and eye catching with 7 tier gopuram and 7 golden kalash at the top.
 Handcrafted with excellence, the temple is dedicated to Goddess Durga and depicts her with 8 hands (also known as Ashta Bhujas).
 A tour to the hills and the temple is perfect for a day of sightseeing in Mysore.
+This is one of the most famous places in Mysore for visiting with family.

 9. Sri Nandi Temple